 Key takeaways:

-- FQDNs offer convenience and organization benefits.
+- FQDNs offer convenience and organizational benefits.

 - FQDNs are complete and specific address of a server.